eAybars/nginx/README.md

 If the ingress controller needs some time to be able to health check and mark this service alive, (i.e google cloud default ingress controller) you can specify a time to wait before attempting to retrieve the certificate by including `--wait` argument and corresponding wait time.
 For example specifying `--wait 300` will cause the job to start nginx and wait 5 minutes before attempting to retrieve the certificate

 #### Certificate Renewal
+You can use the initial configuration as is to renew a certificate when it is about to expire.

-Create a [Kubernetes Cron Job](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) using this image with `--renew-certs` argument to renew previously retrieved ssl certificates and update their corresponding secrets.
-No need to specify any particular environment variables.
-However if your Kubernetes ingress does not pick up the change in the updated tls secret, you can specify your ingress name via `UPDATE_INGRESS` environment variable to enforce an update on your ingress object whenever a certificate is renewed.
+Alternatively you can create a [Kubernetes Cron Job](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) using this image with `--renew-certs` argument to renew all previously retrieved ssl certificates and update their corresponding secrets and other kubernetes objects like deployments and ingresses if they were specified during the initial configuration.
+No need to specify any particular environment variables with this setup.

 See the [ingress example](examples/k8s/ingress/README.md) for details.

 ### Without Kubernetes Ingress
 Since this is a nginx image, it can also be used as a Kubernetes Deployment for reverse proxy and load balancing as a substitution for Kubernetes Ingress object.
 This setup consists of 3 parts:
 - A [Kubernetes Jon](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) for initial setup.
 This job does 2 things.

-First, by specifying`--init-or-update-cert`argument we have it retrieve an SSL certificate and store it on a Kuberntes secret which then will be used in the Kubernetes Deployment (see next part).
+   First, by specifying`--init-or-update-cert`argument we have it retrieve an SSL certificate and store it on a Kubernetes secret which then will be used in the Kubernetes Deployment (see next part).
+You need to provide the name of this deployment through `UPDATE_DEPLOYMENT` environment variable to refresh it when the certificates are renewed.
+If you skip this variable, your deployment may not be updated and therefore updated secrets may not take effect on the deployment.

    Second, specifying `--init-dhparam` argument instructs it to create and store a [Diffie Hellman Ephemeral Parameters](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) key for stronger SSL security and stores it on a Kubernetes secret which then will be used in the deployment.

 - A [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) running plain nginx with mounted configuration and secrets.
-To run as plain nginx, do not specify arguments or just use `--run` argument.
+To run as plain nginx, do not specify any arguments or alternatively use just `--run` argument.
 - A [Kubernetes Cron Job](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) which runs with `--renew-certs` argument and renews ssl certificates and updates deployments to enforce refreshment of the mounted secrets in deployment.
-You need to provide the name of the Kubernetes Deployment to refresh through `UPDATE_DEPLOYMENT` environment variable.
-If you skip this variable, your deployment will not be updated and therefore updated secrets will not take effect on the deployment.

 See [deployment example](examples/k8s/deployment/README.md) for more details